iov-one/docs/docs/weave-tutorial/06-buckets.md

 }
 ```

-We will demonstrate secondary index usage with `ArticleBucket.`.
+We will demonstrate secondary index usage with `ArticleBucket`.
 Secondary indexes enable you to insert and query models with ease.
 Think of this as a SQL index.

 ```go
 type ArticleBucket struct {